SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

   * 432000 ms
   * 864000 ms
   * 1265464 ms
-* The callback is sent from the following IP addresses: `82.115.146.1`
+* The callback is sent from the following IP address `82.115.146.1`.

 {:.code-header}
 **Payment Instrument Callback**